grafana/loki/docs/clients/promtail/configuration.md

 Currently supported is [IETF Syslog (RFC5424)](https://tools.ietf.org/html/rfc5424) with and without octet counting.

+The recommended deployment is to have a dedicated syslog forwarder like **syslog-ng** or **rsyslog** in front of promtail.
+The forwarder can take care of the various specifications and transports that exist (UDP, BSD syslog, ...).

+[Octet counting](https://tools.ietf.org/html/rfc6587#section-3.4.1) is recommended as the message framing method.
+In a stream with [non-transparent framing](https://tools.ietf.org/html/rfc6587#section-3.4.2), promtail needs to wait for the next message to catch multi-line messages, therefore delays between messages can occur.

 You may need to increase the open files limit for the promtail process if many clients are connected. (`ulimit -Sn`)